Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Institutional context

 \subsection{The minimum wage in Washington state}

+Figure \ref{fig:0b} summarizes the minimum wage hikes used in my main analysis.
 In November 2016, Washington voters approved a ballot measure to scale up the state minimum wage from \$9.47 to \$13.50 by the year 2020.
-The measure spelled out predetermined, stepwise increases for January 1st each year, with an initial increase to \$11.00 in 2017, then \$11.50 in 2018, \$12.00 in 2019, followed by the final increase to \$13.50 in 2020.
+The measure spelled out predetermined, stepwise increases for January 1st of each year, with an initial increase to \$11.00 in 2017, then \$11.50 in 2018, \$12.00 in 2019, followed by the final increase to \$13.50 in 2020.
 Then, starting January 1st, 2021, the minimum wage was to adjust with the federal Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) on an annual basis.
 Besides the state minimum wage, there are two cities in Washington state with a binding citywide minimum wage.
 The city of Tacoma's minimum wage took effect in early 2016 with a predetermined schedule of annual increases designed such that the city and state minimum wages converged in 2020, with the latter binding for all subsequent years.
 Seattle's minimum wage went into effect in April 2015 and contained two sets of hikes depending on whether an employer paid towards an individual employee's medical benefits.\footnote{Firms with over 501 employees are subject to a higher minimum wage than small employers.
 Since no cannabis business in Seattle has more than 500 employees, the large employer minimum wage does not apply.} For employees earning \$2.19 per hour in benefits (on top of their hourly wage), the minimum wage was identical to the state minimum wage except for a larger (predetermined) jump to \$15 in 2021.
 In my main analysis, I assume that this is the schedule of hikes applicable to cannabis establishments in Seattle.
 However, in a series of robustness checks, I also consider the alternative schedule for employees earning less than \$2.19 in benefits.
 In that schedule, the minimum wage increased more steeply and reached \$15.75 in 2020, while in 2021 it adjusted according to a local CPI (this feature was written into the law in 2015).
 Due to the potential for reverse causality in that scenario, I drop Seattle establishments from the sample for the 2021 hike and find that results are unaffected (see appendix \ref{appendix:d} for details).\footnote{I also consider potential wage spillovers from Seattle to surrounding areas, in which case estimates for establishments in neighboring cities would also suffer from reverse causality in 2021.
 See appendix \ref{appendix:d} for details.} For both Seattle and Tacoma, the citywide hikes occurred on the same day of the year as the statewide hikes (January 1st).
-Figure \ref{fig:0b} summarizes the minimum wage hikes used in my main analysis.